Don’t be that person who throws away their monthly bills without reading them.

 It’s so easy to sign up for email notifications of monthly bills and have them debited from your bank account when they are due.

-How many of you log on to your dashboard and read the monthly bills you are paying for?
+How many of you log on to your dashboard and read the monthly bills you are paying?

 I bet not many of you because we live in an age where we set it and forget it.

-Just making sure that monthly bills are paid eases any financial stress or anxiety one might have about staying afloat.
+Making sure that monthly bills are paid eases any financial stress or anxiety about staying afloat.

 Leaving it at this payment point means that you could be throwing your hard-earned money away.

-You’re missing one crucial process step and that’s setting time aside to ensure the accuracy of what you are paying for.
+You’re missing one crucial process step, and that’s setting time aside to ensure the accuracy of what you are paying.

-We do this every month when we review our budget to make sure everything is accurate and balances.
+We do this every month when we review our budget to make sure everything is accurate and balanced.

 Monthly Bills List

-Ensuring that you have a documented list of bills to pay each month is important so that they get paid and on time.
+Ensuring that you have a documented list of bills to pay each month is essential so that they get paid and on time.

-My monthly bills list when I lived on my own were fairly straight-forward but I always reviewed them.
+When I lived on my own, my monthly bills list was reasonably straightforward, but I always reviewed them.